Skip to main content

 About Cuevas de Paraguaná

 Cuevas de Paraguaná is a Wildlife Sanctuary located in Falcón state in northwestern Venezuela, on the Paraguaná Peninsula.
-The protected area encompasses a cave system that provides critical habitat for cave-dwelling bat colonies and other cave-associated wildlife.
+Decreed on June 5, 2008, it was the first Wildlife Sanctuary category established in Venezuela, covering approximately 72 hectares across four cave nuclei: Piedra Honda, El Guano, El Pico, and Jacuque.
+[1] The protected area encompasses caves that provide critical roosting and breeding habitat for cave-dwelling bat colonies, with the primary conservation target being insectivorous and nectarivorous bats that play key ecological roles in the surrounding arid landscape.
 The Paraguaná Peninsula is a distinctive arid landmass connected to the Venezuelan mainland by a narrow isthmus and separated from Aruba, Bonaire, and Curaçao by the waters of the Caribbean.
-The caves of Paraguaná are among the notable geological features of the peninsula, which has a rugged interior highland known as the Cerro Santa Ana rising above the surrounding flat, semi-arid landscape.
-As a Wildlife Sanctuary, the protected area is managed specifically for the conservation of its wildlife resources, with bat colonies being the primary conservation target.
-INPARQUES administers the sanctuary as part of Venezuela's protected area network.
+As a Wildlife Sanctuary, the protected area is managed specifically for the conservation of its wildlife resources.
+INPARQUES administers the sanctuary within Venezuela's protected area network.

 Wildlife Ecosystems